VirtusLab/gpki/docs/commands_docs/recipients.rst

     gpki recipients

 Lists all available recipients.

-Note: use ``update`` command to source all recipients from the git repository.
+Hint: If expected recipient is not present, use ``update`` command to synchronize with the upstream repository.